jenkinsci/ironmq-notifier-plugin/README.md

 The messages have FIFO (first-in first-out) ordering so ensure continuity and can be dealt with by different clients as needed.

 **1.0.19** - minimum version of Jenkins set to 2.204.1, Default Configuration in Jenkins/Configure modified to use Secrets vs. cleartext
-***
-__Warning__ !!

-**When upgrading to Version 1.0.19, projectId and tokenId will no longer be set as part of Default Config.
-Jobs will store encrypted data to comply with a Jenkins Security advisory effecting most plugins.**

-**After installing 1.0.19, the administrator will need to go to each job and re-enter the TokenId which will be re-saved in encrypted format.**

-For more information about this change, see warnings about cleartext configuration information being stored on the filesystem with recommendations on how to adjust [see this security advisory impacting many plugins](https://jenkins.io/security/advisory/2019-10-16/)
-This plugin only transmits build results and sends no private data of any kind other than a success/fail.
-Changes were made to address new Jenkins developer conventions about storing this data in plain text.

-***

 **1.0.18** - tested to 2.29 version of Jenkins